 12-step groups often encourage volunteerism for their members.
 Getting out into the community to help those less fortunate than yourself can improve your self-esteem, get you out of the house, and help distract you from your own problems by having you help work on the problems of others.

-How Do I Know if a 12-Step Rehab Program is Right for Me?
+How Do I Know if 12-Step Recovery in Orange County is Right for Me?

 - Alcoholics Anonymous (AA)